ermin-code/GreatPyrBlogSite/README.md

 SQLExpress Server Database ("gp" is the name of the database and the list is dbo.gpblog)

+Database Setup Instructions (Mandatory):

+Microsoft .NET 4.8 Framework must be installed

+Microsoft SQL Express Server must be installed (https://www.microsoft.com/en-us/Download/confirmation.aspx?id=101064)

+Microsoft SQL Server Managment Studio must be installed (https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)

+In SQL Server Managment Studio:

+Server name: 'your laptop's name'\SQLEXPRESS or .\SQLEXPRESS (this is a default config.)

+Once logged in, select Databases Folder -> New Database

+Name database as gp

+select gp database, click new Query and then add the following data:

+create table gpblog
+(
+Blogid int not null primary key identity(1,1), Blogtitle nvarchar(150),
+Blogcategory nvarchar(150),
+BlogDesc nvarchar(300),
+BlogUrl nvarchar(300),
+Blogposteddate datetime
+);

+This will create a table named gpblog and this table will be used to populate and retrieve data from the blog website.

 Project packages:
 using System;
 using System.Collections.Generic;